 Green Freight Europe

-Green Freight Europe is an industry-wide program that aims to reduce carbon emissions from freight transportation by promoting sustainable logistics practices.
+Green Freight Europe is an industry-wide program that promotes sustainable logistics practices to reduce carbon emissions from freight transportation.
 The program provides tools and resources to help importers and exporters measure and reduce carbon emissions.

 Green Freight Europe also promotes using low-carbon fuels and vehicles and improves transport operations’ efficiency through better route planning, load optimisation, and eco-driving techniques.
 By participating in the Green Freight Europe program, freight forwarders can work towards reducing their carbon emissions and improving their sustainability.